Luis Bernardo Honwana: Works

 For decades, Honwana was the author of a single book, Nós Matámos o Cão-Tinhoso (1964), a classic of African literature and the most widely read and influential Lusophone African fiction ever published.
 It was translated into English by Dorothy Guedes as We Killed Mangy Dog and Other Stories (1969).
-He self-published Nós Matámos o Cão-Tinhoso when he was 22 while a political prisoner of PIDE.
+He self-published Nós Matámos o Cão-Tinhoso when he was 22 years old, while a political prisoner of PIDE.
 He also published the tale "Hands of the Blacks".

-We Killed Mangy Dog is a collection of short stories set in the (Portuguese) colonial era at the turn of the sixties and is reflective of the harsh life black Mozambicans lived under the Salazar regime.
+We Killed Mangy Dog is a collection of short stories set in the (Portuguese) colonial era at the turn of the 1960s and is reflective of the harsh life black Mozambicans lived under the Salazar regime.
 It "denuncia e contesta a realidade brutal de Moçambique na época do colonialismo" (denounces and challenges the brutal reality of Mozambique in the era of colonialism).
 Honwana's stories were written for a greater purpose than entertainment and amusement.
 They "raise questions about social exploration, racial segregation, and class and education distinctions."
 Several of the stories are told from the point of view of children or alienated adolescents and most feature the rich mix of races, religions and ethnicities that would later preoccupy Mozambique's most internationally celebrated writer, Mia Couto.

 In 2017, more than fifty years after he published his first book, Honwana published a second book, nonfiction, titled A Veha Casa de Madeira e Zinco (The Old House of Wood and Zinc), a collection of previously published essays and other commentary.